json-api-dotnet/JsonApiDotNetCore/src/JsonApiDotNetCoreExample/README.md

 - [x] Sorting
 - [x] Fetching relationships
 - [x] Creating relationships
+- [x] Refactor relationships links to use an POCO that contains data and links objects
 - [ ] Include Entities
 - [ ] BadRequest should be 422 in POST
 - [ ] Add integration tests to example project